luciencd/discord-blocker/readme.md

 They are TCP and UDP connections that are opened by the discord process

-If you create a firewall in `/etc/pf.conf`, you can block those connections and cause discord to not work
+If you create a firewall in `/etc/pf.conf` blocking those connectiions, you can disable discord.

-So if then you create a python file to enable or disable that set of rules, you can on a timer, disable or reenable discord (or any other app assu)
+If then you create a Shell script to enable or disable that set of rules, at specific times, you can control the access of said process.

 The following lines will block the listed IPs from making a connection to the applications on my computer